GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/3-network-security/README.md

 - We use global network firewall policies, as legacy VPC firewall rules are not compatible with NGFW Enterprise.
 These policies coexist with the legacy VPC firewall rules that we create in the netwroking stage.
 - For your convenience, firewall policy rules leverage factories, so that you can define firewall policy rules using yaml files.
 The path of these files is configurable.
 Look in the [Customization](#customizations) section for more details.
 - NGFW Enterprise endpoints are org-level resources that need to reference a quota project for billing purposes.
 By default, we create a dedicated `xxx-net-ngfw-0` quota project.
 Anyway, you can choose to leverage an existing project.
 Look in the [Customization](#customizations) section for more details.
+- Firewall endpoint associations in this stage can reference TLS inspection policies created in the [2-security stage](../2-security/README.md).
+More info in the customization section of this document.
+- While TLS inspection policies are created in the [2-security stage](../2-security/README.md), FAST still allows the service accounts of this stage and the `gcp-network-admins` group to create and manage them anywhere in the organization.

 ## How to run this stage